 top of page

-Ramsingh Legal appeals on behalf of The Intercept, Scripps News, and NBC News, seeking copies of 911 calls relating to the assassination attempt of former President Trump in Butler County, PA
+Updated: Ramsingh Legal secures a win for various media outlets by obtaining 911 calls relating to the assassination attempt of former President Trump in Butler County, PA within 45 days

 HARRISBURG, PA – Joy Ramsingh filed three appeals under Pennsylvania’s Right-to-Know Law on behalf of The Intercept, Scripps News, and NBC News, after Butler County denied their requests for copies of recorded 911 calls relating to the shooting at former President Donald Trump's rally in July 2024.